Doctor-trusted hair loss treatments

 This also changes the hair growth cycle, extending the growth phase (anagen) and shortening the resting phase (telogen).

-If you have side effects with 5% minoxidil, you may want to consider using a lower dosage of minoxidil, like 2%, as it can still be effective but may cause less scalp irritation.
+Some people may develop other minoxidil side effects, including sexual side effects, but these tend to be less common.
+If you experience side effects with 5 percent minoxidil, you may want to consider using a lower dose, which can still be effective but may lead to less scalp irritation.

 Potential Nioxin side effects are less clear — the company doesn’t provide a list of possible adverse effects for its products.

-Herbal supplements and hair products like shampoo may also be popular, but most don’t have research to back their claims like minoxidil and finasteride do.
+Herbal supplements and hair products like shampoo may be popular, but most don’t have research to back their claims like minoxidil and finasteride do.

 Here are other types of hair loss products you might want to consider.